top of page

 What is the difference between an IEP and an ARD meeting?

 An IEP (Individualized Education Program) is the legal document that outlines your child’s goals and services.
 An ARD (Admission, Review, and Dismissal) is the specific committee meeting in Texas where that document is developed, reviewed, and finalized.
-We attend ARDs to ensure the IEP is truly tailored to your child’s unique needs.
+We prepare you to lead your own ARD meeting with confidence.
+You'll know your rights, your talking points, and exactly what to ask for.

 Is support available virtually?